open-telemetry/opentelemetry-cpp/docs/public/GettingStarted.rst

 Spans can be nested, and have a parent-child relationship with other spans.
-When a given span is active,the newly created span inherits the active span's trace ID, and other context attributes.
+When a given span is active, the newly created span inherits the active span's trace ID, and other context attributes.

 Context Propagation